codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 - Storage size allocated for Codefresh persisted services - described in the storage section

 Codefresh will need outbound connection to the Internet for the following services:

 - GCR - pulling platform images
 - Dockerhub - pulling pipeline images

 ## Security Constraints

-Codefresh has some security assumptions for the Kubernetes cluster it is installed on.
+Codefresh has some security assumptions about the Kubernetes cluster it is installed on.

 ### RBAC for Codefresh